zachclarity/aidevsecops2024/aws/solutions/README.md

 - Separate public and private subnets for better security
 - Use VPC Flow Logs for network monitoring

+### VPC Networking Questions

+# AWS Solutions Architect Certification Sample Questions: VPC and Networking

+1. Which of the following is true regarding VPC peering?
+   A) VPC peering allows transitive routing
+   B) VPC peering can be established between VPCs in different AWS accounts
+   C) VPC peering requires both VPCs to have overlapping CIDR blocks
+   D) VPC peering can only be established within the same region

+2. A company wants to connect its on-premises data center to AWS.
+Which of the following is NOT a valid option?
+   A) AWS Direct Connect
+   B) AWS VPN
+   C) VPC peering
+   D) AWS Site-to-Site VPN

+3. Which AWS service allows you to create a private network connection between your VPC and another AWS service without traversing the public internet?
+   A) VPC endpoints
+   B) NAT gateway
+   C) Internet gateway
+   D) VPN gateway

+4. You have a web application in a VPC that needs to access an S3 bucket.
+What's the most secure way to allow this access without routing traffic through the public internet?
+   A) Use a NAT gateway
+   B) Use an internet gateway
+   C) Use a VPC endpoint for S3
+   D) Use a VPN connection

+5. Which of the following is true about subnets in a VPC?
+   A) A subnet can span multiple Availability Zones
+   B) You can have only one public subnet in a VPC
+   C) A subnet is bound to a single Availability Zone
+   D) All subnets in a VPC must be either public or private

+6. You need to allow instances in a private subnet to access the internet for software updates.
+Which AWS resource should you use?
+   A) Internet gateway
+   B) NAT gateway
+   C) VPC endpoint
+   D) Egress-only internet gateway

+7. Which of the following is NOT a characteristic of a default VPC?
+   A) It has a CIDR block of 172.31.0.0/16
+   B) It comes with a preconfigured internet gateway
+   C) All of its subnets are public by default
+   D) It spans multiple regions

+8. You want to control inbound and outbound traffic at the subnet level in your VPC.
+Which AWS resource should you use?
+   A) Security group
+   B) Network ACL
+   C) Route table
+   D) VPC flow logs

+9. Which statement is true about Elastic IP addresses?
+   A) They can be moved between instances in different regions
+   B) They are free as long as they are associated with a running instance
+   C) You can have an unlimited number of Elastic IP addresses in your account
+   D) They can be associated with network interfaces as well as EC2 instances

+10. You have an application that needs to access DynamoDB from within a VPC without going through the public internet.
+What's the most cost-effective way to achieve this?
+    A) Use a NAT gateway
+    B) Use an internet gateway
+    C) Use a Gateway VPC endpoint
+    D) Use an Interface VPC endpoint

+Answers:
+1. B
+2. C
+3. A
+4. C
+5. C
+6. B
+7. D
+8. B
+9. D
+10. C

+Explanations:

+1. B is correct.
+VPC peering can be established between VPCs in different AWS accounts.
+It doesn't allow transitive routing, doesn't require overlapping CIDR blocks, and can be established between regions.

+2. C is incorrect.
+VPC peering is used to connect VPCs, not on-premises data centers to AWS.
+The other options are valid for connecting on-premises networks to AWS.

+3. A is correct.
+VPC endpoints allow private connections to supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

+4. C is correct.
+A VPC endpoint for S3 provides the most secure way to access S3 from within a VPC without traversing the public internet.

+5. C is correct.
+A subnet is always bound to a single Availability Zone and cannot span multiple AZs.

+6. B is correct.
+A NAT gateway allows instances in a private subnet to access the internet for outbound traffic while preventing inbound traffic from the internet.

+7. D is incorrect.
+A default VPC is created per region, not spanning multiple regions.

+8. B is correct.
+Network ACLs operate at the subnet level and control inbound and outbound traffic for subnets.

+9. D is correct.
+Elastic IP addresses can be associated with both EC2 instances and network interfaces.

+10. C is correct.
+A Gateway VPC endpoint for DynamoDB is the most cost-effective way to access DynamoDB from within a VPC without going through the public internet.
+It's free and doesn't require provisioning of any additional resources.

 ## 2. Database (RDS)

 Amazon RDS provides managed relational databases, reducing administrative overhead.